benjaminye/walmart_shopbot/README.md

 --------------------------------------

-Also Make sure you're running Chrome ver 86.
+Also make sure you're running Chrome ver 86.
 If not, replace files in ./chromedriver folder with the current version from: https://chromedriver.chromium.org/downloads